/

 Our law firm recognizes the intricate web of challenges that LGBTQIA+ trafficking victims confront, from societal discrimination to vulnerabilities in the United States.
 By acknowledging and understanding these unique circumstances, we reinforce our commitment to providing compassionate, culturally sensitive, and specialized legal support.
 Our mission is to ensure that LGBTQIA+ trafficking victims receive the justice and protection they deserve, empowering them to rebuild their lives and move forward with confidence.

-We provide private, confidential legal services at our law firm.
-We will do our best to help you in a caring and professional way and focus on your needs and immigration goals.
-For example, if you are not comfortable talking about LGBTQIA+ victimization but were trafficked, we may do a T Visa case without having to reference LGBTQIA+ victimization.
-If you are willing to talk with us about what happened, though, it may make it easier for us to help you.
-We try to meet people where they are in life, and will do our best to but inclusive, professional, and balanced in our assessment of your case.
+At Helen Tarokic Law, we provide private, confidential legal services at our law firm.
+We will do our best to help applicants in a caring and professional way and focus on their needs and immigration goals.
+For example, if an applicant is a victim of trafficking but they are not comfortable talking about their LGBTQIA+ identity, it may be possible to do a T Visa case without having to reference LGBTQIA+ status based victimization.
+If the applicant is willing to talk with us about what happened, though, it may make it easier for us to help.
+We try to meet people where they are in life, and will do our best to but inclusive, professional, and balanced in our case assessment and strategy.

 Discuss Your Legal Needs During an In-Depth Case Evaluation.